afritsch/NewsMinds/readme.txt

 reading the attributes containing nil objects.
 That's because we don't have a check if those are empty.
 That has to be done only the very first time or you create new empty database.
+This project needs a secret token.
+You have to put in /config/initializers a 'secret_token.rb'.
+The content must be:

+Qpt2a::Application.config.secret_token = 'abc123'

 3. Fun Facts